wasciutto/wasciutto/_posts/2025-04-14-two_digit_addition.md

 Another potentially useful dimension is the question's time or position within a particular sessions and sets.
 I didn't get too much into it in this post, but questions are delivered in "sets" of 10 (adjustable) and within the context of a sitting - a session.
 As a user is likely to get fatigued as the session goes on, it is probably useful to track what position a question is within a set or session, either by time or an ordinal position (e.g. question #1, #2, etc.).
 This is a practice I saw used by default in fMRI studies when I was working for UNC, so I know it is an imporant feature to eventually control for.

-### Future Work
+### Future Plans

-- Expanding to handle more than two operands, other operators like `-`, `*`, and `/`, and combinations of both
+- Expanding to handle more than two operands / one operator
+- Supporting other operators like `-`, `*`, and `/`, and combinations of both
-- Producing problems that use multiple operands, operators - will need order of operations handling
 - Updating the model dynamically as the user takes the quiz; every 10 questions, or even after every question
--
+- Tracking data from multiple users
+- Non-math trainers - I have a prototype for musical ear training using the same framework